 The first two cycles lead to a State diploma in architecture, equivalent to a master’s degree, after 5 years’ study.
 The doctorate cycle leads to a PhD in architecture, after 8 years’ study.
 The master’s can be vocational or research-oriented.

 Each School decides on its own educational orientations.To become a qualified project manager (HMONP accreditation), the holder of a State diploma in architecture must have practised for at least 6 months and have successfully completed a certain number of vocational modules.

 INSA Strasbourg’s cooperation with French University in Egypt in Cairo

 A diploma in architecture modeled on the INSA Strasbourg diploma has been launched at the French University in Egypt (UFE) in Cairo.
 The two institutions have signed a cooperation agreement.

 Admission is by the same competitive process as for INSA Strasbourg.
 Each year group consists of about ten students.
 The Egyptian students come over to the school for the charrettes in September and the beginning of classes in October before returning to Cairo to continue their course at the UFE.

 The five-year course, including a foundation year preparing for the competitive admission process, is established by INSA de Strasbourg and the UFE, under the aegis of the Egyptian Supreme Council of Universities.
-The aim is to arrive at a double degree, the INSA Strasbourg in Cairo diploma in architecture and the Egyptian Baccalaureos in architecture.
+The aim is to arrive at a double degree, the INSA Strasbourg in Cairo diploma in architecture (diploma in architecture from INSA Strasbourg) and the Egyptian Baccalaureos in architecture.